Azure/azure-functions-templates/Functions.Templates/Documentation/documentDBIn.md

 #### Azure Cosmos DB multiple document input code example for a C# queue trigger

-In this example, the Cosmos DB input binding will retrieve all documents returned by the specified `sqlQuery`.
+In this example, the Azure Cosmos DB input binding will retrieve all documents returned by the specified `sqlQuery`.
 The `departmentId` value is automatically inserted to the query from the input trigger.
 For example, a queue message of `{ "departmentId" : "Finance" }` would return all records for the Finance department.

 Input binding settings:
 ```javascript